United States labor law

 Since the Civil Rights Act of 1964, all employing entities and labor unions have a duty to treat employees equally, without discrimination based on "race, color, religion, sex, or national origin".
 There are separate rules for sex discrimination in pay under the Equal Pay Act of 1963.
 Additional groups with "protected status" were added by the Age Discrimination in Employment Act of 1967 and the Americans with Disabilities Act of 1990.
 There is no federal law banning all sexual orientation or identity discrimination, but 22 states had passed laws by 2016.
-These equality laws generally prevent discrimination in hiring, terms of employment, and make discharge because of a protected characteristic unlawful.
+These equality laws generally prevent discrimination in hiring and terms of employment, and make discharge because of a protected characteristic unlawful.
+In 2020, the Supreme Court of the United States ruled in Bostock v.
+Clayton County that discrimination solely on the grounds of sexual orientation or gender identity violates Title VII of the Civil Rights Act of 1964.
 There is no federal law against unjust discharge, and most states also have no law with full protection against wrongful termination of employment.
-Collective agreements made by labor unions and some individual contracts require people are only discharged for a "just cause".
+Collective agreements made by labor unions and some individual contracts require that people are only discharged for a "just cause".
 The Worker Adjustment and Retraining Notification Act of 1988 requires employing entities give 60 days notice if more than 50 or one third of the workforce may lose their jobs.
 Federal law has aimed to reach full employment through monetary policy and spending on infrastructure.
 Trade policy has attempted to put labor rights in international agreements, to ensure open markets in a global economy do not undermine fair and full employment.